 Direction

-Cycle southwards back to Untermarkt until you reach a cycle path.
+Cycle southwards back to Untermarkt until you come to a cycle path.
 This takes you left to the Loisach.
-There you cycle along a well-paved field path towards Eschenlohe, where views of the Murnauer Moos against a spectacular mountain backdrop are captivating.
+There you cycle along a well-surfaced dirt track in the direction of Eschenlohe, where views of the Murnauer Moos against a spectacular mountain backdrop are captivating.

-After about ten kilometres you reach Eschenlohe.
-If you want to take a break from cycling here: at the village square, the Luidl bakery offers regional delicacies.
-Behind the bakery, it is worth taking a look at the late Baroque parish church of St. Clemens with its impressive frescoes.
+After around ten kilometres you reach Eschenlohe.
+If you want to take a break from cycling here, the Luidl bakery in the village square offers regional delicacies.
+Behind the bakery, it is worth taking a look at the late baroque parish church of St Clemens with its impressive frescoes.

 At the village square, turn into Höllensteinstraße and follow it until you cross the motorway bridge, then turn right again.
-After about 15 minutes you will reach the feeder road to the Murnauer Moos nature reserve, which will take you directly to Langer-Köchel Lake.
-Please stay on the main paths and do not enter the nature protected areas of the Murnauer Moos.
-Further on, the route follows the Bodensee-Königsee cycle path.
+After about 15 minutes you will reach the feeder road to the Murnauer Moos nature reserve, which will take you directly to the Langer-Köchel lake.
+Please stay on the main paths and do not enter the protected areas of the Murnauer Moos.
+The route continues along the Bodensee-Königsee cycle path.

 Langer-Köchel Lake

-Pure idyll in the former open-cast mine: On the western edge of the Murnauer Moos lies the shimmering turquoise Langer-Köchel Lake, where you will find plenty of peace and quiet far away from the often well-travelled Moos circular hiking trail.
-The lake is not of natural origin, but the open-cast mining remnant of the former Werdenfels hard stone works.
-In the past, hard stone was mined at Langer Köchel.
-After mining ended, the lake filled up naturally in a short time.
-Natural forest grows on the ridge of Langer Köchel.
-It is hard to imagine that here - in the middle of the Murnauer Moos - blasting was carried out regularly for 70 years.
+Pure idyll in the former open-cast mine: on the western edge of the Murnauer Moos lies the shimmering turquoise Langer-Köchel lake, where you will find plenty of peace and quiet far away from the often busy Moos circular hiking trail.
+The lake is not of natural origin, but is instead the open-cast mining pit of the former Werdenfels hard stone works.
+Hard stone used to be quarried at Lange Köchel.
+After mining ceased, the lake filled up naturally in a short time.
+Natural forest grows on the ridge of the Langen Köchel.
+It is hard to imagine that blasting was regularly carried out here - in the middle of the Murnauer Moos - for 70 years.

-Between 1930 and 2000, glaucoquartzite was extracted there, which was mostly used as ballast in railway construction.
-Since the excavators stopped, nature has reclaimed the Langer Köchel, and so you can observe rare animals such as the dwarf dragonfly here alongside adders or corncrakes.
-The lake is part of the Murnauer Moos nature reserve, so please note that swimming or fishing is not allowed here.
+Between 1930 and 2000, glaucoquartzite was extracted here, which was mostly used as ballast in railway construction.
+Since the excavators stopped, nature has reclaimed the Lange Köchel, and you can now observe rare animals such as the pygmy dragonfly alongside adders and corncrakes.
+The lake is part of the Murnauer Moos nature reserve, so please note that swimming and fishing are not permitted here.

 Direction

-Back on the road, continue to the small village of Grafenaschau, with its Café Habersetzer.
-After one kilometre, turn right at the bridge into the Murnauer Moos, back to Murnau.
-As pedestrians have the right of way in this area, please be considerate.
-At the edge of the path there are always places to rest and look out.
+Back on the road, the route continues to the small village of Grafenaschau, with its Café Habersetzer.
+After one kilometre, turn right at the bridge into Murnauer Moos, back to Murnau.
+As pedestrians are given priority in this area, please be considerate.
+At the edge of the path, there are always places to rest and enjoy the views.

-A little further on, the Ramsach Church of St. George, which served as a motif for the painter Gabriele Münter in 1928, greets you on the left.
-Popularly known as the "Ramsachkircherl" or "Ähndl", it is one of the oldest churches in the region.
-It is worth a visit for its hand bell alone, which is probably over 1200 years old and was rung by the Iro-Scottish missionaries in Bavaria.
-Opposite, the "Ähndl" inn invites you to a rustic cycling snack.
+A little further on, the Ramsach church of St. Georg, which served as a motif for the painter Gabriele Münter in 1928, greets you on the left.
+Popularly known as "Ramsachkircherl" or "Ähndl", it is one of the oldest churches in the region.
+It is worth a visit for its hand bell, which is believed to be over 1200 years old and was rung by the Iro-Scottish missionaries in Bavaria.
+Opposite, the "Ähndl" inn invites you to enjoy a rustic cyclist's snack.

 Gasthaus Ähndl Ramsach

-More Bavarian idylls are hard to find: on the left the little church "Ähndl" (Ahnin, Ahne) with its onion dome, on the right the rustic inn with the same name, behind it the Murnauer Moos with its mountain panorama. "Ähndl" is a popular destination for hikers and mountain bikers, but also for Murnau gourmets.
-Owner Thilo Bischoff is one of the top chefs in the Blaues Land and already boasts a Michelin star.
-On the menu, you will find mainly classics of Bavarian cuisine - such as crusted roast and Kaiserschmarren - to snacks or cakes, in addition to refined own creations.
-In summer, the beer garden offers fantastic views towards the Alps.
+It could hardly be more idyllic in Bavaria: on the left, the small church "Ähndl" (ancestor) with its onion domes, on the right the rustic inn of the same name, behind it the Murnauer Moos with its mountain panorama. "Ähndl" is a popular excursion destination for hikers and mountain bikers, but also for Murnau gourmets.
+Owner Thilo Bischoff is one of the top chefs in the Blue Country and can already boast a Michelin star.
+In addition to refined creations of his own, the menu includes mainly classics of Bavarian cuisine - such as crusty roast and Kaiserschmarren - as well as snacks and cakes.
+In summer, the beer garden offers marvellous views of the Alps.

 Ramsach 2